SPAN 101 / 102 – Advanced Spanish I / II (transatlantic)

-Literature and Society in Lat.
-America – SPAN 267- 3 cr.
+SPAN 267 – Literature and Society in Lat.
+America

 Literature and Society in Latin America, will focus on modern artistic and cultural productions from all throughout the region.
 With this in mind, the class will study literature and cinema, as well as music made from the early 20th century to contemporary manifestations.
 We will explore and analyze the way in which phenomena such as globalization, the internet and national discourses are entangled with elements of deep historical traditions such as race, gender and identity within a region characterized by cultural hybridity.

-From a multidisciplinary perspective, this course will reflect upon the intricate relationship between culture and environment in Ecuador in particular and in Latin America in general.
-This course combines approaches from the natural and social sciences as well as the humanities, enriching theory with a valuable field work experience.
+From a multidisciplinary perspective, these courses will reflect upon the intricate relationship between culture and environment in Ecuador in particular and in Latin America in general.
+They combine approaches from the natural and social sciences as well as the humanities, enriching theory with a valuable field work experience.
 We will begin with a brief introduction to the concepts of culture and nature that have shaped our understanding of our surrounding world.
 The opposition between nature and culture has been central to the representation of America since the first contact between Europe and the New World.
 Those first impressions and foundational texts are at the core of the debates about civilization and barbarism.
-We will discuss the multiple relations between Western culture and the different autochthonous cultures which have resulted in different types and grades of cultural crossbreeding.
+We will discuss the multiple relations between Western culture and the different autochthonous cultures, which have resulted in different types and grades of cultural crossbreeding.
 While cultural diversity is one of the main pillars for the understanding of Latin America’s reality, ecological diversity is and has been the treasure coveted by nationals and foreigners.
-This course will analyze the role played by that ecological diversity in the historical, social and cultural development of the region, and how this development has contributed to destroy, preserve, or endanger that natural balance.
+The courses will analyze the role played by that ecological diversity in the historical, social and cultural development of the region, and how this development has contributed to destroy, preserve, or endanger that natural balance.
 The main objective of a course of this sort is to reinforce the knowledge acquired through classes, discussions, and readings, with the fieldwork experience in a privileged and extraordinary natural setting.
 Participants will spend one week in each of the ecological stations, Tiputini and Galápagos.